 Significantly, in the same way that the Father has entrusted His Kingdom (field) to the Son, so the Son in turn entrusts and delegates His responsibility and authority to those who will work and care for His field.
-The first office of earthly responsibility delegated by Jesus was that of the "apostle".
-So in order to correctly understand Christ's field and the churches within that field, we need to understand the form and function of the office of the apostle.
+The first office (meaning position of leadership) of earthly responsibility delegated by Jesus was that of the "apostle".